prokod/gradle-crossbuild-scala/README.md

 #### Notes
 - To update 'maven-publish' cross-build related publications, 'gradle-crossbuild' plugin leverages Gradle's pluginManager.
-- Behind the scenes Configuration crossBuild2XXMavenCompileScope is being populated and used with in `pom.withXml` block.
+- Behind the scenes Configuration crossBuild2XXMavenCompileScope is being populated and used with in `pom.withXml {}` block.
     It follows a similar line of thought as `conf2ScopeMappings.addMapping()` in Gradle's maven plugin.
     Beware, Behind the scenes the jars and the publications are decoupled, the logical linkage between a cross built Jar and the publication is made by:
     - Either ensuring `artifactId` matches plugin resolved artifactId
     - Or giving the publication item a name of the following convention `crossBuildXXX(MavenPublication)` where XXX can be 210, 211, 212 etc.
+- For Gradle 5.x beware that `publishing {}` block does not support deferred configuration anymore and in that case `artifact crossBuild211Jar` should be wrapped in `afterEvaluate {}` block<br>
+  Please see Gradle documentation [here](https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:deferred_configuration)

 ### cross building DSL
 `targetVersionItem.archiveAppendix`, `crossBuild.scalaVersionsCatalog`, `crossBuild211XXX` pre defined configurations